 How I’m testing both options on my website:

 In the next day or so I will switch from a BR to a SP on my website and what I am aiming to test is how this affects my sales.
 If it decreases, I will switch back to a BR.
-As of this point, my website is recognized quite well on Google and gets a lot of traffic, so a switch wouldn’t really change anything SEO related, it would redirect a small chunk of daily traffic to a page where I’m aiming to sell them something.
+As of this point, my website is recognized quite well on Google (it’s an authority) and gets a lot of traffic, so a switch wouldn’t really change anything SEO related, it would redirect a small chunk of daily traffic to a page where I’m aiming to sell them something.
 I will report how this affects sales after a few days-week of testing.

 Again this is a test I recommend you try ONLY if you’re getting traffic to the website, not before, because you’ll basically be running tests on empty assumptions.
 With traffic landing on your site, you can make a more intelligent decision on your sales funnel.